inkstitch/inkstitch/collections/_tutorial/en/multicolor_satin.md

 Here the first rail is the left side of the satin.

-When the parameter is set to  "0 -75" (in green)  the left side is unchanged, but everything happens as if the right side had been brought together regularly to reduce the distance between the two rails to a quarter of the initial value.
+When the parameter is set to  "0 -75" (in green)  the left side is unchanged, but everything looks as if the right side had been moved to the left  regularly to reduce the distance between the two rails to a quarter of the initial value.
 We have in fact gone from a width of 100% to a width of 100-75=25%

 When the parameter is set to "-25 -25" (in red) the two edges move closer to the center and the width of the column is uniformly reduced by half.

-When the parameter is set to "-75 0" (in blue) we do not touch the right side, but everything happens as if the left side had been brought together regularly to reduce the distance between the two rails to a quarter of the initial value.
+When the parameter is set to "-75 0" (in blue) we do not touch the right side, but everything lookss as if the left side had been moved to the right to reduce the distance between the two rails to a quarter of the initial value.

 If we superimpose these three columns, we obtain a tricolor snake.